theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 it is basically check the three branch flow version first.
 If the mass flowrate in DHX branch is in opposite direction, then recalculate the two branch version.
 Done serially, it's kind of slow.
-Do it in parallel (implemented, and doesn't look wrong at least from the GUI)
+Do it in parallel (done, and at least doesn't look wrong at least from the GUI)

 - Should solution time be too slow for certain timesteps, then I want